A Wee Jaunt an’ a Jig' event & portrait painting

 Artist Chris Rutterford is working to complete the next stage of the mural which is the hugely anticipated final scene of Burns most famous poem, Tam o’ Shanter.
 This will be the highlight of the mural, depicting Tam and Meg, galloping over the Brig o’Doon to escape Nannie and the rest of the terrifying witches.
-We’ll let you know when the new artwork is ready to be viewed!
+This will be available to view from Saturday 24 January 2026.

 Meanwhile, we will be celebrating Burns Day on Sunday 25 January with a special event.
-Join us for 'A Wee Jaunt an’ a Jig' — a special collaboration with the Ayrshire Fiddle Orchestra.
+(NOW SOLD OUT) 'A Wee Jaunt an’ a Jig' — a special collaboration with the Ayrshire Fiddle Orchestra.
 The afternoon begins with a guided tour of the mural where you can hear all the stories behind the artwork.
 After the tour, the celebration continues with a lively ceilidh workshop, where the Ayrshire Fiddle Orchestra will bring the music and guide you through traditional Scottish dances.

 You’ll also have the opportunity to ‘Meet the Artist’ Chris Rutterford, the legend who has the vision and the passion to create what is becoming one of the largest murals in Scotland.